Recruitment Marketing for Manufacturers

 - The manufacturing industry is poised to create 2.4 million unfilled positions now through 2028 (Deloitte).

 - In a more recent study, 45% of manufacturing executives surveyed in 2022 reported turning down business opportunities due to a lack of workers (Deloitte).

-- In Wisconsin, where Top Floor is located, 55% of manufacturers rated “finding and attracting qualified employees” of high importance in 2022 (2022 Wisconsin Manufacturing Report).
+- In Wisconsin, manufacturers rated “finding and attracting qualified employees” as their number one concern in 2023 (2023 Wisconsin Manufacturing Report).